SwetaAIS2024/ISY5004_ITSS_GC_Project_Team_20_Oil_Spill_Detection_System/webapp_pipeline/README.md

-Workflow
+## Workflow
+1. Command : streamlit run app.py
-Upload SAR image
+2. Upload SAR image
-Run YOLOv8 detection to extract patches
-Load each of the 3 trained Perceiver models
-Run inference on the patches
+3. Run inference on the image with the model file - perceiver_combined.pt
-Measure and display:
-Inference time
-Predicted labels
-Model confidence (softmax probs)
-Accuracy / recall if ground truth is known (optional) Overlay predictions on image
-Display all results side by side
+4. Measure and display all results side by side